Karl-JT/nBIMS/README.md

-# MCMC4LargeScalePDE
+# Bayes4PDE

-This is a project to work on MCMC for PDE problems.
-It went through a few iterations due to some bad decision made in the earlier stage
+This is a project to work on Bayesian inversion problem with PDE.